-If you’re an online education company, you’re likely gearing up for your fall term and working to enroll students into your program.
-However, it can sometimes be difficult to understand what the impact of your Facebook ads have on your overall lead generation.
+If you’re a lead generation company, it can be difficult to understand the impact of your Facebook ads on your other channels.

-When reporting to your team, they want to see numbers and the direct results of your Facebook ad campaign.
-Yet those numbers are elusive in this world of attribution and you don’t want to undersell the importance of your Facebook advertising campaign.
+When reporting to your team, they want to see numbers and the direct results of your Facebook ad campaigns.
+Yet those numbers are elusive depending on your attribution model and you don’t want to undersell the importance of your Facebook advertising efforts.

-That’s why we’ve put together this information so you can not only help you understand this attribution conundrum, but you’ll have a formula to calculate your own Facebook ad impact.
+That’s why we’ve put together this information to help you understand this attribution conundrum and give you a formula to calculate your own Facebook ad impact.

 FACEBOOK AD ATTRIBUTION: LAST-CLICK VS. HALO EFFECT

-As a last-click channel, Facebook can be a valuable source of leads for online education.
-The potential available audience for online education on Facebook is roughly 2 million people in the US.
-So, if you can get your targeting right, you’ll have an incredibly strong pool of candidates to pick from.
+As a last-click channel, Facebook can be a valuable source of leads.
+The potential available audience on Facebook for online education, for example, is roughly 2 million people in the US.
+So, if you get your targeting right, you’ll have a strong pool of candidates to pick from.

 But given that online education generally has a long consideration cycle, users may not be ready to fill out a lead form right away: Most people who are serious about their education choose to research and submit their info only after they have done their due diligence.

 When this happens, it can make it ambiguous as to whether your Facebook ad may have introduced them to your school or it triggered them to get more serious about applying.